-Here’s an example of what it can mean to pay for academic tutoring: With a little help, your student can boost their High School GPA and unlock hundreds of potential scholarships and college admissions.
+Here’s an example of what it can mean to pay for academic tutoring: with a little help, you can boost your High School GPA and unlock hundreds of potential scholarships and college admissions.

 3. Talk to your Teachers

-Trust me when I say you should always, always, always talk to your teachers about how to do well in their class.
+Trust us when we say you should always, always, always talk to your teachers about how to do well in their class.
 It’s a no-brainer — It’s THEIR class, and THEY are the ones giving you grades for the assignments.
 Plus, they want you to succeed.

 - When you get a bad grade, ask them to show you what you did wrong.
 (Pro-tip: Use our Teacher Evaluation sheet! :))

 - When they mention an upcoming assignment or test, stay after class to get more info — ask What can I do to receive a high grade on this?

 - If you don’t understand a concept or instructions, RAISE YOUR HAND.
 And if you still don’t, stay after class to sort it out

 Any time your teacher says something more than once about a quiz or assignment, write it down.
 They’re not just talking for their health!